-Massimo Piersanti (Rome, 1937) trained as a self-taught photographer and began his career as a professional photographer in Rome in 1967.
+Massimo Piersanti (Rome, 1937–2023) trained as a self-taught photographer and began his career as a professional photographer in Rome in 1967.
 After a brief foray into the world of cinema and theatre he established himself in the field of commercial photography, where he worked on important advertising campaigns, notably for Alitalia and Valtur.
 His adaptability and technical completeness allowed him to move toward architectural photography, leading eventually to his collaboration with Bruno Zevi on the Comunicare l’Architettura (Communicating Architecture) project.
 In 1970, thanks to a meeting with Bruno Corà, he got to know Graziella Lonardi Buontempo and Achille Bonito Oliva, for whom he documented the exhibition Vitalità del negativo, picking up on the work that Ugo Mulas had begun.
 In 1973, with the exhibition Contemporanea, he became the official photographer of the Incontri Internazionali d’Arte.
 Despite moving to Barcelona from 1989 to 1996 – a period in which he mainly collaborated with Fundació Espai Poblenou and Fundació Antoni Tàpies – he kept up with the activities of the Incontri during his trips to Italy.
-Since his return to Rome in the late 1990 to this day, he continues to work as a photographer, collaborating on important exhibition projects and documenting the ongoing events of the Roman art scene.
+Since his return to Rome in the late 1990s, he worked as a photographer until February 5, 2023, collaborating on important exhibition projects and documenting current events in the Roman art scene.

 Video interview, 11.12.2021, part 1–2